-The interview of Dustin Johnson in Golf World online Monday made some excellent points.
+The interview with Dustin Johnson in Golf World online Monday made some excellent points.
 Dustin described one of the most graphic examples of Thinking Like A Champion.
 When you have Champion levels of Self Assurance, one of the Champion Traits we discovered through our research on the Tour players, then you think and act like Dustin.
 The article describes several examples of this.
 Full article here: Dustin Johnson answers his Shanghai stumble with runaway win

 “It doesn’t really matter what you did yesterday,” said Johnson…“…So, for me, it’s just all about pushing forward, and you can’t change anything that happened in the past.
 You can only control what you’re going to do.”